A look at provisions in Missouri’s anti-abortion legislation

 JEFFERSON CITY, Mo.
-(AP) - Missouri senators have passed a wide-ranging bill that would limit abortion, including a ban on the procedure from the eighth week of pregnancy onward.
-Because of changes made to the bill in the Senate, the measure now heads back to the House for consideration.
-Lawmakers face a Friday deadline to pass legislation.
+(AP) - Missouri’s Republican-led Legislature gave final approval Friday to a wide-ranging bill that would limit abortion, including a ban on the procedure from the eighth week of pregnancy onward.
+The bill now goes to Gov. Mike Parson, who is expected to sign it.

 EIGHT-WEEK ABORTION BAN